 What we think is the most exciting part of IoT’s future is seeing makers and coders design the devices that best suit them and their community.
 Instead of relying on what’s available in the store, customization and optimizations will let small-scale engineering happen by the people who will actually use it!

 We made an internet of things service called “adafruit.io” that gets you started quick and easy, so your things can spend more time on the internet, not just trying to get going.

 The best language for IoT

 Here at Adafruit, we like using Python to program IoT devices.
 What, a snake?
 Close!
 The Python programming language is the fastest-growing programming language that beginners and experts alike use.
 Python is great for IoT for a lot of reasons.

 IoT is all about getting and sending data.
 Maybe you want your aquarium to let you know when the temperature is too high or too low.
-You could code this up in Python using an if conditional:
+You could code this up in Python using an

 Even simple examples such as the above are super powerful when you add the Internet, email, cellular and text messages so that your programming can reach outside your screen.

 Why is Python so great for IoT?
 First, of course, is how popular it is—it’s available for any and all computers.
 It’s also really great for parsing text, in particular the “structured data in text” that the Internet runs on, often referred to as HTML, XML or JSON.
 Other languages may be faster in some ways, but they often struggle to do regular expressions, text parsing or moving from one data format to another.